rlaker/rlaker.github.io/_pages/visualisations.md

 I have created an [interactive plot](/interactive orbits.html/) of spacecraft orbits using [Plotly](https://plotly.com/) , [astrospice](https://pypi.org/project/astrospice/) and [Spiceypy](https://spiceypy.readthedocs.io/en/main/).

+It might look a bit crazy to start with, but you can zoom in by dragging and remove spacecraft by clicking the legend.

 It includes the following spacecraft:

 - Parker Solar Probe